-So, how do people cope, especially in the workplace where snacking can be quite common to get people through the day?
-Also, how do you push past the powerful advertisement and media attention that is given to certain types of snacks that are truly not good for the body?
-One way to address these issues is to become informed regarding snacks, and with such knowledge you will be more readily able to identify what type of snack is best for your joints!
-To help you identify the snacks that are specifically bad for joint pain and inflammation, the 7 worst snacks have been shared below.
+So, how do people cope, especially in the workplace, where snacking can be quite common to get people through the day?
+Also, how do you push past the powerful advertisement and media attention given to certain types of snacks that are truly not good for the body?
+One way to address these issues is to become informed regarding snacks, and with such knowledge, you will be more readily able to identify what type of snack is best for your joints!
+We have shared the seven worst snacks for joint pain and inflammation below to help you identify them.

-#1 – Sugar Snacks
+1. Sugar Snacks

 Avoiding refined sugars is advisable.
 There can be alternatives to processed sugars, and the best alternative is the raw form of sugar, including organic maple syrup and honey.
 Sugar-free versions of snacks can also be a good idea.
-However, sometimes food manufacturers may trade one ingredient for another ingredient that is no better for your joints or general health.
+However, sometimes food manufacturers may trade one ingredient for another that is no better for your joints or general health.
 Sugar has been known to contribute to many health ailments.
 Read food labels carefully.
-The first few ingredients listed on a food item can tell you a lot about the product .
+The first few ingredients listed on a food item can tell much about the product .

-#2 – Chicken Nuggets
+2. Chicken Nuggets

-#3 – Canned Fruit
+3. Canned Fruit

-#4 – Potato Chips
+4. Potato Chips

 We usually see these bags of chips sitting and waiting in grocery stores, packaged attractively and waiting to be eagerly picked up by consumers wanting to satisfy their cravings for tasty, salty snacks.

-#5 – Wheat-Based Snacks
+5. Wheat-Based Snacks

-#6 – Frozen Snacks
+6. Frozen Snacks

-Snack and food manufacturers have also found ways to market frozen versions of foods, including frozen sandwiches, pizza, burgers, pastries, fries and much more.
+Snack and food manufacturers have also found ways to market frozen versions of foods, including frozen sandwiches, pizza, burgers, pastries, fries, and much more.

-#7 – Cheese and Crackers
+7. Cheese and Crackers

 Indeed, this may seem like the ultimate healthy snack.
 However, do beware of the high content of saturated fats that these snack products could contain.
 In addition, some cheese and cracker products also contain a large amount of sugar.

 Can cheese and crackers still be a great snack?
-Yes, if you are choose options that contain healthy amounts of the right type of fat and minimal sodium.
+Yes, if you choose options that contain healthy amounts of the right type of fat and minimal sodium.